 The University seeks to retain a level of reserves to support its financial sustainability and in accordance with its strategic plan, the policy is reviewed in each academic term.
 The reserves position is maintained through the achievement of surpluses in line with the Institution's target of 5%.
 The pensions' liability reserve, whilst recognised in the balance sheet, represents a longer term liability which does not materially impact upon the short to medium term policy for the maintenance of a general reserve.
-Monthly financial reports are produced for the Senior Management Team which include the analysis of performance against KPIs and these are also reviewed at each meeting of the Finance and General Purposes Committee of the Governing Body.
-The table below shows KPI performance for the year ending 31 July 2016 compared to the previous year, which are restated for FRS102.
+Monthly financial reports are produced for the Senior Management Team (SMT) and for each meeting of the Finance and Resources Committee of the Governing Body.

+The table below shows the consolidated KPI performance for the year ending 31 July 2017 compared to the previous year.

-Key Performance Indicators 2016 2015 Historical cost surplus as a % of income 5.4 4.9 Unrestricted reserve as a % of total income 57.0 56.1 External borrowing as a % of total income 35.2 39.0 Current asset / current liability ratio 1.96 2.06 Net liquidity days 130 109
+Key Performance Indicators 2017 2016 Surplus as a % of income 2.9 5.4 Unrestricted reserve as a % of total income 70.4 57.0 External borrowing as a % of total income 33.2 35.2 Current asset / current liability ratio 1.90 1.96 Net liquidity days 109 130